HugoRS00/reddit-lead-finder-2/README.md

-# Reddit Lead Finder v2.0 - Web Application 🚀
+# Social Lead Finder v2.0 - Web Application 🚀

-An intelligent web-based tool for finding and engaging with trading communities on Reddit.
+An intelligent web-based tool for finding and engaging with trading communities on Reddit and X (Twitter).
 Built for TradingWizard.ai.

 ## 🆕 What's New in v2.0

 ### Major Features
 - ✅ **Comment Search** - Now searches both posts AND comments
+- ✅ **X Lead Search** - Tap into live conversations on X (Twitter)
 - ✅ **Web UI** - Beautiful, modern interface
 - ✅ **AI Reply Generation** - Generate natural, helpful replies with Claude AI
 - ✅ **Keyword Selection** - Choose which keywords to search